West Michigan Business Owners Face Decades in Prison for Alleged $2.5 Million Fraud Scheme

 Mark Totten, U.S. Attorney for the Western District of Michigan, told WOOD TV-8 the alleged criminal activity “hurts a lot of people.”

 “It hurts the lenders who gave money believing they would be rightly paid back, it hurts those people whose identities were stolen,” Totten said.
-“It could have long-term effects on them.
+“It might have long-term effects on them.
 It perhaps hurts consumers as well, who thought they were dealing with a good-faith honest business.”

 The location in Coopersville shut down, the indictment alleges, because “(defendants’) collateral was repossessed by a lender.”
 Investigators say the Dorr location closed for similar reasons.